San Gabriel High School: Academics

+San Gabriel High School has been accredited by the Western Association of Schools and Colleges—for the first time in 1966 and most recently in 2022, for a fixed term after each evaluation.

 Athletics

+Football

+The San Gabriel Football Team won a CIF Division 13 Championship in 2022.
+The football team was also CIF Division 14 runner ups in 2024.

 Cross country

 The San Gabriel Cross Country team took 4th in State in 1991, led by a Cross Country champion, Angel Martinez.

 School demographics

 The school has 2,429 students and 76 full-time teachers.
 The ethnic composition of San Gabriel High School is 57.1% Asian, 41% Hispanic, 1% White, 1% Two or More Races, 0.2% African American, and 0.1% Pacific Islander.

 1988 hostage incident

 Jeffrey Lyne Cox, a senior at San Gabriel High School, took an AR-15 semi-automatic rifle to school on April 26, 1988, and held a humanities class of about 60 students hostage for over 30 minutes.
 Cox held the gun to one student when the teacher doubted Cox would cause harm and stated that he would prove it to her.
 At that time three students escaped out a rear door and were fired upon.
 Cox was later tackled and disarmed by another student.
-A friend of Cox's told the press that Cox had been inspired by the Kuwait Airways Flight 422 hijacking and by the novel Rage, which Cox had read over and over again and with which he strongly identified.
-He pleaded no contest to charges of kidnapping and assault with a deadly weapon after the jury deadlocked.
+A friend of Cox's told the press that Cox had been inspired by the Kuwait Airways Flight 422 hijacking and by the Stephen King novel Rage, which Cox had read over and over again and with which he strongly identified.
+After the jury deadlocked, Cox pleaded no contest to charges of kidnapping and assault with a deadly weapon—both of which are felony offenses.
 He was sentenced to five years in prison.